Liliana E. Sánchez, Ph.D.

 About

 My research interests are bilingual, heritage and comparative syntax.
 In bilingual syntax, my current work focuses on crosslinguistic influence across language components especially syntax, morphology and informational structure (Spanish in contact with Quechua, Shipibo, Ashaninka, Korean and English).
-My work on heritage bilingualism focuses on modeling processes of divergent access to heritage grammars.
+My work on heritage bilingualism focuses on modelling processes of differential access to heritage grammars.
 In comparative syntax, I work on the interface between informational structure and morphosyntax (Spanish, Quechua).
-I am also interested in language assessment in minority populations.
+I have also done collaborative work with academic and community researchers on Indigenous languages, access to health information, language documentation, and corpora annotation.

 Selected Grants